-Skip to Content
+Skip to main content

 The hidden Jacksonville gem known as Arlington has recently begun to show itself as a beautiful community in which to live.
 Nature surrounds this suburban oasis offering lots of outdoor activities, such as hiking, biking, and kayaking.
-But its location near the more bustling urban centers of Jacksonville make it an ideal place to fr anyone to live.
+But its location near the more bustling urban centers of Jacksonville make it an ideal place for anyone to live.

 A Look Into the Past